ptro-development/docker-centos6-python-development/README.md

 # How to extend build ?
 Apart from forking this repository and adding your extra stuff you can add additional scripts under *end_scripts* directory.
 These are going to be executed at the end of build process in alphabetical order inside container under root user.

-Exmaple of script at https://github.com/ptro-development/ansible_python_trader/blob/master/01_trader_setup
+Example of script at https://github.com/ptro-development/ansible_python_trader/blob/master/01_trader_setup